Love Race

-"Love Race" is a song by American rock musician Machine Gun Kelly featuring Sleeping with Sirens vocalist Kellin Quinn, released through Bad Boy Records and Interscope Records on April 29, 2021.
-Much like his pop punk album Tickets to My Downfall (2020), the song features drummer Travis Barker.
-"Love Race" was later included on the European and Japanese editions of his sixth studio album Mainstream Sellout (2022).
+"Love Race" is a song by American musician Machine Gun Kelly featuring fellow American musician Kellin Quinn of the band Sleeping with Sirens, released through Bad Boy and Interscope on April 29, 2021.
+In collaboration with frequent collaborator Travis Barker, "Love Race" was later included on the European and Japanese editions of Kelly's sixth studio album Mainstream Sellout (2022).

 Background and recording

 The song was released on April 29, 2021.
 The song features drumming by Travis Barker, who had previously drummed on Kelly's 2020 pop punk album Tickets to My Downfall.
 Barker also provided production on the track, while Jared Gutstadt and Jeff Peters of Audio Chateau helped write the song.
 The song also received an unexplained writing credit to Matthew Thiessen of the rock band Relient K. The song features vocals from Kellin Quinn of the rock band Sleeping with Sirens.
 The song was the third collaboration between Kelly and Quinn, the prior being a remix of Rise Against's single "Swing Life Away".
 Kelly noted that he improvised his lyrics for the song and had his parts done in five minutes.